bucklj4/CS1XA3/Assign3/README.md

 >>> (val 0.0)
 ```
 ### Series Convergence
-The file `ExprBonus.hs` includes the function `isConverging` which takes 3 arguments and tries to determine if a series converges as it the independent variable approaches infinity:
+The file `ExprBonus.hs` includes the function `isConverging` which takes 3 arguments and tries to determine if a series converges as the independent variable approaches infinity:
 1. The independent variable
 2. The starting position of the series (ensure this is defined!)
 3. The encoded mathematical expression